 Process mapping standardizes process performance and makes it more consistent.
-The symbols and notations used in process mapping standardize the way in which a process is represented.
+The symbols and notations used in process mapping standardize how a process is represented.

 The process audit is performed to identify operational risks and bottlenecks in a process.
-A clearly laid out process map makes it super easy to audit a process and identify process improvements.
+A laid-out process map makes it super easy to audit a process and identify process improvements.
 Process auditing guided by the process map makes it easy to optimize the process as well.

 Training new employees can be effectively done with a process map.
 When all the tasks in the process and their dependencies are visually depicted in a process map, it becomes easy to understand the process flow.